 Several methods can effectively remove urine smell from carpets, but the most reliable include:

-- Enzymatic Cleaners: Breaks down odor-causing bacteria.
+- Enzymatic Cleaners: Break down odor-causing bacteria.

 - Vinegar & Water: Neutralizes urine’s alkaline compounds.